 We, like the monolith of sports media, can’t be that lucky.
 Would I mind seeing Brady v.
 Manning in New York in February?
 Sure, as long as it’s a game that they’re playing in at a neutral site as opposed to Tom walking Payton around the Manhattan fashion district to parade him out in new, trendy threads and explaining why neutral colors are a good fit for the Big Apple, but he needs something more rustic for the Rocky Mountain region.
 We (hopefully) won’t get either.
 On the same thought, I don’t need to see Colin Kapernick give Russell Wilson style advice, either.
-If that were to happen, Wilson would show up to Qwest Field with a Jets hat turned left sporting a duck face mug.
+If that were to happen, Wilson would show up to Qwest Field with a Jets hat turned left sporting a mean-mugged duck face.
 Sorry, now you have that image stuck in your head for the rest of the winter.

 As for the games, I believe they’ll be close.
 I believe we won’t be disappointed.
 Great analysis.
 Ok ok… These games are won in the trenches, with running games, with solid defense.
 Forget the fact that Manning’s arm slung out record-setting numbers this year.
 Forget that the New England defense has been torn up by injuries.
 Forget that Russell Wilson has looked nearly forgettable in his last few games.
 Forget that the 49’ers are annoying everyone outside of the Bay area with their on-field antics and coach that dresses like a two-bit hobo.
 Denver’s defense is suspect.
 New England’s defense is peaking and making big plays and their running game can’t be stopped.
-Seattle will make shit rumble when the Skittle chomper gets in the end zone and their D is and has been lights out.
+Seattle will make earth rumble when the Skittle chomper gets in the end zone and their D is and has been lights out.
 San Fran (and I know their fans hate that term for their city) has swag and speed on both sides of the ball, and the best offensive line in the league.

 Looking at this double rainbow, WHAT DOES IT MEAN??!!
 It means that I’m anxious.
 I’m worried.
-I’m Gary Busey in a heroin factory with a transgendered strip tease going on with piss and vinegar running through my veins at the thought of what might happen today.
+I’m Gary Busey in a heroin factory with a strip tease going on with piss and vinegar running through my veins at the thought of what might happen today.
 I’ll be either a pure goat, or a complete genius.
 I’d like to say that I’ll be the only one of the radio boys who picked the Super Bowl correctly.
 I’d like to be the one who picked the Giants and Texans for the playoffs, but was still able to find a cloudy crystal ball to be right when it really mattered.
 I’m still scared though as I see the Patriots and 49’ers pulling through today.
 How do I go about managing this?
 I guess I just need to stick with my guns and pick who I picked in August, and even if I have a hunch both road teams will prevail, I am generally terrible at picking games.
 Win-Win, no?
 Maybe not, but it is the best I can do (thinking with my brain and not my heart – the noodle).

 Broncos 38 – Patriots 36